A princess-themed Disney World trip plan

 - Jungle Cruise

-Head to the castle for a princess makeover at Bibbidi Bobbidi Boutique.
+You may also want to head to the castle for a princess makeover at Bibbidi Bobbidi Boutique.
 This reservation should be made well ahead so try to do it 6 months in advance.
-Make the reservation for early afternoon so you don’t miss out on morning opportunities in the parks.
+Make the reservation for the afternoon so you don't miss out on morning opportunities in the parks.

 Day 7 - Departure Day

 On departure day, finish your princess trip off with a bang by attending the Perfectly Princess Tea Party with Sleeping Beauty at The Grand Floridian.
-This is offered on Sunday, Monday, Wednesday, Thursday and Friday and takes place 10:30am – noon.
+This is offered on available Sunday, Monday, Wednesday, Friday, and Saturday from 10:30am-12:00pm.
 Check in 15 minutes prior to reservation time.

 Each guest aged 3-11 will receive "My Disney Girl" collectable doll plus accessories: a tiara, princess link bracelet, princess scrapbook page and a "Best Friend" certificate.